mypower119/demo_schedulerbooking/README.md

 ## Main features

 * Tap on schedule to set your booking or remove booking.
+* Drag and drop to update the start and end time of your booking
 * Local database with hive

 ### Project architecture (Clean Architecture Approach)